jasonprowe/docker-configs/README.md

 # docker-configs
-My Docker Configurations for my Homelab
+Some of my Docker Configurations for my Homelab

+Some of these are probably not configured *ideally*..., but it's a work in progress.